- Thaddeus Stevens College of Technology plans to open the Fall semester with a hybrid approach of online and in-person instruction.

 - The first day of classes is Tuesday, January 19th.

 - Resident students are highly encouraged to stay on campus through the end of their term on campus

-- Fall 2020 semester schedules are available on the My.Stevens portal
+- Spring 2020 semester schedules will be available on the My.Stevens portal

 Since regular attendance is important for success at Stevens, a strict attendance policy is maintained to ensure student success.
 Each faculty member keeps his/her own attendance records.
 Students are required to comply with the attendance policy specific to each class as well as related stipulations cited below.